 Formation of macrophages

-When there is tissue damage or infection, the monocytes leave the blood stream and enter the affected tissue or organ and undergo a series of changes to become macrophages.
+When there is tissue damage or infection, the monocytes leave the bloodstream and enter the affected tissue or organ and undergo a series of changes to become macrophages.
 These macrophages can modify themselves to form different structures in order to fight various different microbes and invaders.
-In this way, macrophages provide a first line of defence in protecting the host from infection.
+In this way, macrophages provide the first line of defense in protecting the host from infection.

-The macrophages present in humans are around 21 micrometres in diameter.
+The macrophages present in humans are around 21 micrometers in diameter.
 They can survive for months at a time.
 They are also involved in the development of non-specific or innate immunity.

 This type of immunity is a long-term immunity which is acquired when a macrophage digests a microbe and presents the microbe's antigen on its surface to alert other white blood cells to the presence of the invading particle.
 Other white blood cells then multiply and amount an immune response against the pathogen.